Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Allocate Device Visible Memory

-Along with offloading the compute on the device, this sample demonstrates how to make input visible to the device and copying back the computed result from the device.
+Along with offloading the compute on the device, this sample demonstrates how to make input visible to the device and copy back the computed result from the device.
 There are two major options to achieve this goal:

 • Buffers and accessors